hasham7861/config-files/README.md

 # .dotfiles
-Different configuration of .vimrc file

-All the dot files here for your macos configs
+All the dot config here for your macos configs